dapr/docs/daprdocs/content/en/operations/resiliency/health-checks/sidecar-health.md

 This is used to check the complete initialization of the Dapr sidecar and its health.

+Setting the `DAPR_HEALTH_TIMEOUT` environment variable lets you control the health timeout, which, for example, can be important in different environments with higher latency.

 On the other hand, as shown by the green boundary lines in the diagram above, the `v1.0/healthz/outbound` endpoint returns successfully when:
 - All the components are initialized;
 - The Dapr HTTP port is available; _but,_